git-town/git-town/docs/ARCHITECTURE.md

 function argument that isn't wrapped in a `Mutable` should be considered immutable.

+These elements help make invalid states unrepresentable in the typesystem.
+This helps prevent dozens, if not hundreds of bugs in the Git Town codebase and is therefore worth the small amount of additional complexity.
+We follow the naming of equivalent concepts in Rust since that community has figured all of this out before and it works very well there.

 #### One concept per file

 Go recommends a programming style where each Go file contains many different